 The Instant Pot part of the equation means, since you’re not babysitting a skillet, you have more time to focus on other things in between work and chores—and the Whole30 part, hopefully, means you have more energy to enjoy doing them too!

 These get the first mention because they’re ultra-easy, come out perfectly every time (including shells that slip right off), and are just as great for on-the-go breakfasts as they are for garnishing salads, soups, and other meals.
 Adjust the cook time depending on how soft (or firm) you like your yolks, and make up to a full dozen at once.
 Get the Perfect Instant Pot Eggs recipe.

-This tender beef pot roast nestles up to sweet potatoes, onions, and carrots with rosemary and thyme.
+This tender beef pot roast nestles up to sweet potatoes (or winter squash), onions, and carrots with rosemary and thyme.
 Like most Whole30 recipes, it also touts itself as paleo, which is true—in fact, all Whole30 recipes are paleo (but not all paleo recipes are Whole30 compliant, as they may contain verboten ingredients like honey or maple syrup).
 Get the Whole30 Instant Pot Pot Roast recipe.

 Think of this as tortilla soup without the tortillas (which you can’t have on Whole30).
 Coconut milk makes it creamy, while chicken and zucchini make it filling.
 And you can top it off with as many avocado slices as you like.
 Get the Whole30 Instant Pot Chicken Soup recipe.

 Whole30 also forbids soy sauce, but coconut aminos are a-okay and can be used as a substitute.
 Combined with garlic, ginger, sesame, red pepper, and beef broth, they make a great sauce for flank steak and broccoli.
 Serve it over cauliflower rice, since actual grains are out too.
 Get the Whole30 Instant Pot Beef and Broccoli recipe.